Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

 Let us now consider the classical way of short selling of a risky asset borrowed from a broker.
 In that case, the hedger does not receive the proceeds from the sale of the borrowed shares of a risky asset, which are held instead by the broker as the cash collateral.
 The hedger may also be requested to post additional cash collateral to the broker and, in some cases, he may be paid interest on his margin account with the broker.\footnote{The interested reader may consult the web pages \url{http://www.investopedia.com/terms/s/shortsale.asp} and \url{https://www.sec.gov/investor/pubs/regsho.htm} for more details on the mechanics of short-sales.} To represent these trading arrangements for the $i$th risky asset, we set $\psi^{i,l}_t=0$, $\alpha^i_t=\alpha_t^{i+d}=0$ and

 where $\beta^{i}_t$ specifies the interest (if any) on the hedger's margin account with the broker, $\delta^i_t \geq 0$ represents an additional cash collateral, and $\beta^{i+d}$ specifies the interest rate paid by the hedger for financing the additional collateral.
+Let us assume, for instance, that there is only one risky asset, $S^1$, which is either sold short or purchased using cash as in Section~\ref{sec2.6.1}.
+Then we obtain the following expression for the portfolio value